-This is also a good time to get Baby caught up on any vaccines you may have missed, and depending on the season, it might be a good time for Baby to get her flu shot.
+This is also a good time to get Baby caught up on any vaccines you may have missed, and depending on the season, it might be a good time for Baby to get their flu shot.

 Reasons to delay or skip vaccines

 Most links between recommended vaccinations and health concerns have been proved not to exist.
 This especially includes autism, as there is no correlation between any vaccination and autism.
 In fact, a 2015 study published in the Journal of the American Medical Association shows autism is not even more prevalent in vaccinated children who may be genetically predisposed to autism than in unvaccinated children with the same predisposition.
 Still, there are a few medical concerns which might be good reasons to delay or omit vaccinations.
-For example, if a child has already had a severe allergic reaction to a vaccine that is generally administered more than once to make sure she has full immunity, her doctor will probably suggest that she omit future doses.
+For example, if a child has already had a severe allergic reaction to a vaccine that is generally administered more than once to make sure they have full immunity, their doctor will probably suggest that they omit future doses.
 Children who are allergic to any of the ingredients of the vaccines may also be advised not to get them.